-The Officers are appointed to undertake community relations duties for construction activities, utility work and tunnelling work to assist the public with questions and complaints which they may have at any time during construction.
+The Officers are appointed to undertake community relations duties for construction activities, utility works and tunnelling works to assist the public with questions and complaints which they may have at any time during construction.

 They will also be available to run information sessions and outreach activities on Saturdays and weekdays until 9pm.
-A summary for their role and responsibilities is as follows:
+A summary for the role and responsibilities is as follows:

-- undertake all activities in a cooperative and informative manner to ensure delivery of an integrated community engagement strategy - respond to community enquiries and complaints about the Project utilising the agreed TfNSW database Consultation Manager which is monitored and updated - draft notifications and project manage through the approvals process - be available to answer Project related complaint calls from the community information line on a 24-hour rostered basis - work closely with the various CGU Project Managers to ensure coordination of information to local community and stakeholders - The team will be available at all times that works are occurring, including being available to respond to a major incidents or crises 24 hours per day seven days per week. - The team will be available for meetings with the community and stakeholders Monday to Friday 7am to 8pm and Saturdays, if required, between 9am and 12 noon.
+- undertake all activities in a cooperative and informative manner to ensure delivery of an integrated community engagement strategy - respond to community enquiries and complaints about the Project utilising the agreed Transport database Consultation Manager which is monitored and updated - draft notifications and project manage through the approvals process - be available to answer Project related complaint calls from the community information line on a 24-hour rostered basis - work closely with the various CGU Project Managers to ensure coordination of information to local community and stakeholders - the team will be available at all times when works are occurring, including being available to respond to a major incidents or crises 24 hours per day, seven days per week - the team will be available for meetings with the community and stakeholders Monday to Friday 7am to 8pm and Saturdays, if required, between 9am and 12 noon.

-6.3.
-Stakeholder and Community Engagement Team Contact Details
+7.6 Stakeholder and Community Engagement Team Contact Details

-The team will be based at either the main construction site office or at the relevant construction/tunnelling site offices with their teams.
+The team will be based at either the main construction site offices or at the relevant construction/tunnelling site offices with their teams.

-A permanent Community Information Centre (CIC) will be opened to the public and staffed by CGU Monday to Friday, from 9am to 5pm.
-The CIC is planned to be located as part of the site offices at West Botany Street Rockdale with easy access and a central location for community members and stakeholders.
-Signage directing visitors to the CIC will be installed.
+A permanent Community Information Centre (CIC) is open to the public and staffed by CGU Tuesday to Thursday, from 9am to 5pm.
+The CIC is located at 142 President Avenue, Brighton Le Sands, a central location for community members and stakeholders.
+Signage directing visitors to the CIC is installed.
 The CIC will be open to the public 40 business days prior to the start of construction.
-The community will be advised of the location of the CIC via the Project interactive website portal, community information materials and updates.
+The community is advised of the CIC location and hours of operation via the Project interactive website portal, community information materials and project updates.